 The Corporation has designated its temporary investments as held-for-trading, which are measured at fair value.
-Financial instruments as at March 31, 2016 included cash and amounts and other receivables, which are classified as loans and receivables and are measured at amortized cost.
+Financial instruments as at March 31, 2018 included cash and amounts and other receivables, which are classified as loans and receivables and are measured at amortized cost.
 Accounts payable and accrued liabilities are classified as other financial liabilities, which are measured at amortized cost.
-As at March 31, 2016, the carrying and fair value amounts of the Corporation's financial instruments are approximately the same.
+As at March 31, 2018, the carrying and fair value amounts of the Corporation's financial instruments are approximately the same.

-At March 31, 2016, the Corporation's financial instruments that are carried at fair value, consisting of temporary investments, have been classified as Level 2 within the fair value hierarchy.
+At of March 31, 2018, the Company does not have any financial instruments recorded at fair value and that require classification within the fair value hierarchy.